All Episodes

 You wait.

-Why do you think in Congress they're dilly dallying around here under the cover of darkness, thinking about raising the fuel tax a dime a gallon on gasoline and diesel?
+Why do you think in Congress they're dilly-dallying around here under the cover of darkness, thinking about raising the fuel tax a dime a gallon on gasoline and diesel?

-They are, my friends, we have warned you about this.
+We have warned you about this.

 A report released earlier in the week arrived at the same conclusion, advocated a tax on polluters that would eliminate the financial burden of global warming on low-income minority households.